2PC¶

 - In Point 7 (Phase 2 recovery): The Coordinator wakes up, looks at its disk, and sees an "L3" entry saying "Commit".
 It now knows the transaction was successful and can tell any waiting participants: "The decision was Commit, you can finish now".

 Points 6 and 7 represent the Coordinator's recovery process after it has already crashed and is now attempting to reboot.
-While points 1–5 describe what happens the moment a crash occurs, 6 and 7 describe the logic the Coordinator follows once it wakes up to determine the final state of the transaction.

 What "Permanent Failure" Means¶